MicrosoftDocs/quantum-docs/articles/azure-quantum-common-issues.md

 ### Issue: Missing targets

 If the target where you want to run your job is missing from the available target list, you likely need to update to the latest version of the [Quantum Development Kit (Visual Studio 2022)](https://marketplace.visualstudio.com/items?itemName=quantum.DevKit64) or [Quantum Development Kit for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=quantum.quantum-devkit-vscode).
+For more information, see [Update the QDK](xref:microsoft.quantum.update-qdk).

 The Microsoft QIO and 1QBit optimization solvers are deprecated and are no longer available in the Azure Quantum service from June 2023.
 When you try to submit an optimization job to any of these targets, you get the following error message: